A Simple and Accurate Network for Hydrogen and Carbon Chemistry in the ISM: Additional Plots and Discussions for Code Test and Comparison

 \section{Additional Plots and Discussions for Code Test and Comparison}

-\subsection{Chemistry with constant temperature}
+\subsection{Chemistry with Constant Temperature}

 Here we show the comparison with the PDR code, our chemical network, and the \citetalias{NL1999} network.
 The chemistry is evolved until it reaches equilibrium, and we fix the temperature at $T=20\mr{K}$.
 All independent species are shown between densities $n=50~\mr{cm^{-3}}$ and $n=1000~\mr{cm^{-3}}$, supplementing Figures \ref{fig:species_nH} and \ref{fig:Ni_nH}.
-Figures \ref{fig:species_all_nH50-200} and \ref{fig:species_all_nH500-1000} plots the abundances, and Figures \ref{fig:Ni_all_nH50-200} and \ref{fig:Ni_all_nH500-1000} plots the integrated column densities of different species.
+Figures \ref{fig:species_all_nH50-200} and \ref{fig:species_all_nH500-1000} plot the abundances, and Figures \ref{fig:Ni_all_nH50-200} and \ref{fig:Ni_all_nH500-1000} plot the integrated column densities of different species.

-\subsection{Chemistry and temperature}
+\subsection{Chemistry and Temperature}

 We carry out comparisons similar to Appendix \ref{section:T20}, but here we solve the chemistry and temperature simultaneously, until they both reach equilibrium.
 The results are shown in Figures \ref{fig:species_all_TTB} and \ref{fig:Ni_all_TTB}.
 Again, our network agrees well with the PDR code, whereas the \citetalias{NL1999} network shows significant disagreement.
 However, the equilibrium temperature in the \citetalias{NL1999} network is very similar to that in our network.
 For example, at $n = 100~\mr{cm^{-3}}$ and $A_V>1$, although there is much less $\CO$ in the \citetalias{NL1999} network, $\CI$ provides most cooling, resulting in similar equilibrium temperatures.
-As noted by \citet{GC2012}, the temperature is insensitive to detailed chemistry, although shielding is important because it sets the photo-electric heating rate.
+As noted by \citet{GC2012}, temperature is insensitive to detailed chemistry, although shielding is important because it sets the photoelectric heating rate.

-\subsection{Comparison at low metallicity}
+\subsection{Comparison at Low Metallicity}

 Figures \ref{fig:species_all_Z0p1} and \ref{fig:Ni_all_Z0p1} plot comparisons at $Z=0.1$ between our network and the PDR code.
 Overall, there is a good agreement.
-Comparing to $Z=1$ cases, $\CO$ forms at much higher density $n\gtrsim 1000~\mr{cm^{-3}}$.
-We note that at $n=1000~\mr{cm^{-3}}$, our network over-produces $\CO$ in shielded regions.
-This is partly due to the difference in grain assisted recombination rates, which is discussed in Appendix \ref{section:GR1}.
+Comparing to $Z=1$ cases, $\CO$ forms at a much higher density $n\gtrsim 1000~\mr{cm^{-3}}$.
+We note that at $n=1000~\mr{cm^{-3}}$, our network overproduces $\CO$ in shielded regions.
+This is partly due to the difference in grain-assisted recombination rates, which is discussed in Appendix \ref{section:GR1}.